microsoft/pxt-adafruit/docs/lessons/answering-machine.md

 # answering machine blocks lesson

-create an answering machine on the BBC micro:bit #docs
+Create an answering machine on the BBC micro:bit

-### @video td/videos/answering-machine-0

 ## Topic